xcp-ng/xcp-ng-org/docs/storage/storage.md

 ### Ceph RBD

 :::warning
+- **Ceph RBD storage integration is provided as-is** and does not come with official support.
-This way of using Ceph requires installing `ceph-common` inside dom0 from outside the official XCP-ng repositories.
+- This way of using Ceph requires installing `ceph-common` inside dom0 from outside the official XCP-ng repositories.
 It is reported to be working by some users, but isn't recommended officially (see [Additional packages](../management/additional-packages)).
 You will also need to be careful about system updates and upgrades.
 :::

 You can use this to connect to an existing Ceph storage over RBD, and configure it as a shared SR for all your hosts in the pool.
 This driver uses LVM (lvm) as generic driver and expects that the Ceph RBD volume is already connected to one or more hosts.